 Miss.
 De Fraja and Mr. Evans have made significant contributions to the Centre, including the development of an LGBTQ+ wellbeing session and the creation of an annual Diversity and Inclusion Calendar that highlights the vibrant diversity of our community.
 Additionally, they have provided in-house training to our staff and are now offering this training to our feeder schools in the Stockport area, free of charge.

 If you are interested in accessing this training opportunity, please feel free to contact Miss.
 De Fraja at firstname.lastname@example.org or Mr. Evans at email@example.com.
 Should you be from an institution that is not one of our feeder schools but still interested in this offer, we invite you to reach out to us and discuss the possibilities further.

 What happens at ASIST?

-ASIST trains participants to reduce the immediate risk of a suicide and increase the support for a person at risk.
+ASIST trains participants to reduce the immediate risk of suicide and increase support for a person at risk or in crisis.
 The workshop helps participants recognise what a person at risk may need from others in order to keep safe and get help.

 Who should attend ASIST?

 ASIST is suitable for a wide range of professionals and community members including; natural helpers and advisers, emergency service workers, counsellors, teachers, ministers, mental health staff, workers in health, welfare and justice and community volunteers.

 As an ASIST-trained first aid intervention caregiver, you will be better able to: